kzssc/ac-cv/index.md

 Full funding for PhD / FPI funding from Spanish Ministry of Science and Innovation, PGC2018-095917-A-I00

 `2017`
-Scholarship for "Equality and Citizenship Summer School 2017", University of Rijeka
+Participatation grant for "Equality and Citizenship Summer School 2017", University of Rijeka

 <!--
 ## Publications